Arsenal advances to F.A. Cup quarterfinals | The Japan Times

-Mikel Arteta’s side desperately needed a morale-boosting success after Olympiakos snatched a late winner to knock it out of the Europa League at the Emirates Stadium on Thursday.
+Mikel Arteta’s side desperately needed a morale-boosting success after Olympiakos snatched a late winner to knock it ut of the Europa League at the Emirates Stadium on Thursday.

 Arteta said his players were still feeling “very down” several days after that kick in the teeth, but they survived an early barrage from third-tier Portsmouth to avoid more misery in the F.A.
 Cup fifth round.